- The recent nationwide blackouts is linked to a system disturbance

 The situation is further compounded by fears of a potential shift from La Niña to El Niño, which could lead to prolonged drought conditions.

-Independent Power Producers are generating about 40-50 MW, crucial for meeting Zimbabwe's energy peak demands.
+Independent Power Producers are generating about 40-50 MW, contributing to the country's power demand.

 Equity Axis News